folded-ear/datawell-gae/README.md

     $ goapp version
     go version go1.6.1 (appengine-1.9.37)

+## Data Model

+The core data model is comprised of events and tags.
+Tag maps should be generally presented to the user as a comma-delimited list of names, with optional colon-suffixed numbers.
+The number `1` is the default, so should not be explicitly shown to the user.
+E.g., `home, ibuprofen tablet:2, coffee` and `home:1, ibuprofen tablet:2, coffee:1` are equivalent, but the former is preferred.

+### Event (type `event`)

+Events do not have a natural key, only a surrogate one.

+* `timestamp` - some sort of indication of when the event happened. minute granularity, unclear if it's wall clock or an instant.
+* `tags` - a `map[string]float` with tag names for keys and arbitrary numbers for values.
+* `notes` - an arbitrary string

+### Tag (type `tag`)

+Tags use their name as a natural key, and do not have a surrogate one.

+* `name` - the name of the tag, which cannot be numeric
+* `tags` - a `map[string]float` with tag names for keys and arbitrary numbers for values.
+* `notes` - an arbitrary string

 ## JS API

 The JS API exists under the `/jsapi` path.
 All requests require authentication, and will return 401 if the user isn't authenticated.
 All responses, error or success, are in JSON format.
 Currently, a `.json` extension is *not* allowed on request paths, though I hope to make it optional in the future.

+The API follows the [http://jsonapi.org/](http://jsonapi.org/format) spec.
+I think.

 All 401 responses will indicate a login URL based on the request's referrer: